Elections

 What’s on the ballot?

-Candidate for City Auditor (materials printed in multiple languages)
+(materials are printed in multiple languages)

 The State of California Official Voter Information Guide is also printed in multiple languages.